8 Ayurvedic Remedies for Gas And Acidity

 We all release gas either through the mouth, in the form of belching, or through the rectum.

 It also depends on the food you eat daily.
-If you consume high-fiber foods like broccoli, cabbage, rajma, chole, and lentils, without enough water consumption, they won’t get digested easily by the stomach.
-Your colon, which contains a lot of bacteria, will break the food down as it passes through.
-During this process a lot of gas will be released, which if accumulated can cause bloating, nausea, acidity, acid reflux, or other uneasy symptoms.
+Without enough water, your stomach won't easily digest if you consume high-fiber foods like broccoli, cabbage, rajma, chole, and lentils.
+Your colon, which contains many bacteria, will break the food down as it passes through.
+During this process, a lot of gas will be released, which, if accumulated, can cause bloating, nausea, acidity, acid reflux, or other uncomfortable symptoms.

 Home Remedies for Acidity and Gas